antoniopresto/powership/packages/logstorm/README.md

 customLogger.info('This message will have a plugin added to it');

 logstorm.debug('This is a debug message from the global logger');

+// You can use the lazy* methods to run expensive tasks, and return a
+//   list of arguments to the logger.
+//   In this example, the callback should return a list of arguments for logger.info logger.lazyInfo(() => Promise.resolve([JSON.stringify(value, null, 2)]));
 ```

 # Usage